 Sweden’s First Female Chef with a Michelin Star: Titti Qvarnström

 Similar to the Wassmer-Bulgin team, Titti Qvarnström walked away from her restaurant in Malmö, Sweden, last year.
-This bold move comes after Bloom in the Park received the title of “Best Restaurant in Sweden,” in addition to Qvarnström becoming the first woman in Sweden to earn a Michelin star—an achievement that was never her primary objective.
-After eight years at her restaurant, she had “taken it as far as she could” and wanted to focus more on sustainability in fine dining, reducing food waste and promoting the cuisine of southern Sweden.
+This bold move comes after Bloom in the Park received the title of “Best Restaurant in Sweden.”
+In addition, Qvarnström became the first woman in Sweden to earn a Michelin star.
+Although, this achievement was never her primary objective.
+After eight years at her restaurant, she had “taken it as far as she could.”
+She wanted to focus more on sustainability in fine dining, reducing food waste and promoting the cuisine of southern Sweden.

 “It has never been my goal to get a Michelin star.” – Titti Qvarnström